- Food and Cooking»

 - Dessert Recipes

-Butterscotch Pie - Best of Both World's Butterscotch Pie
+Butterscotch Pie Recipe or The Best of Both Worlds Butterscotch Pie

 How to Make Vanilla Extract

-In this case however, my buddy is trying to lose weight.
-We're going to long term, steady changes in his diet and lifestyle, and one of the things I'd like help him with are his recipes.
+In this case, however, my buddy is trying to lose weight.
+We're going to long term, steady changes in his diet and lifestyle, and one of the things I'd like to help him with are his recipes.
 So I wanted to 'tweak' the aspects of this desert to make it something that fits into his new eating habits more readily.
 It took some research and playing around in the kitchen, but I think this is spot on.
+This recipe for butterscotch pie retains the silky, sinful nature of the original, but drops quite a few of the calories.

 I'll include both versions - I really am a firm believer in holding on to our food traditions.
 And Granny Bert was a Southern Girl who knew how to work with few ingredients to get awesome results.
 Yet part of that is also not losing dishes entirely because they may not be the best - health-wise, that is.
 So here we go - the best of both worlds!